Introduction: Geberit Toilet Flush Repair

 Step 7: Add Replacements for the Broken Latches

 The latches are not too difficult to replace, and perhaps you'll have your own solution in a matter of minutes.
 However, when designing your own fix, be warned that the rim on the inner cylinder must stay above the top of the outer assembly.
-Having is sink in even a few millimeters may result in an non-stop flush.
+Having it sink in even a few millimeters may result in an non-stop flush.
+You also don't want to lift it too far up while at rest, else the bell may fail to seal the flush, completely.
+You want the rim on the inner cylinder to be aligned very closely to the top of the outer cylinder.

-Below, you'll find two different STL models, and a freecad file for the replacement latches I used.
+Below, you'll find two different STL models, and a freecad file for the replacement clips I used.
 These are simply slid onto the pastic from above.

 The first variant of the 3D model has small notches.
 These cramp into the holes that I had already drilled into the white plastic on each side, in an earlier unsuccessful attempt to fix teh problem.
 These notches will hold the repair pieces in place really tight.
 If you prefer not to drill any holes, use the other variant of the STL, instead, and the latches will probably still hold.